 Assessment results should be communicated by schools to students and families in an understandable manner and in the language spoken in the home.
-Communications should be timely and differentiated and include as face-to-face discussion, phone calls, electronic communication, and/or letters home.
+Communications should be timely and differentiated and include face-to-face discussion, phone calls, electronic communication, and/or letters home.

 The Oklahoma State Department of Education provides resources to assist families and communities in understanding assessment information.
 The Helping Your Child Become a Successful Reader - The Reading Sufficiency Act: A Guide for Families brochure provides tips for families on how to support reading and describes the reading screeners required by law.
 Additional resources for families outline key information for accessing and understanding Oklahoma State Testing Program scores are available on the Oklahoma Assessment Office website.
+The Office of Assessment provides families with a link to the Parent/Student Portal and support information for all parent portal resources.